It’s that time again.

 As new calendars get pinned to walls and we adapt to using “18” in every date entry in our lives, it’s time to take a brief look back at the year that was.
 It’s an important practice for the sake of understanding where we are today and how we got here.

-For St. Helena sports, there were as many highlights as there were lowlights.
-Long-tenured coaches stepped down; local teams made historic championship runs; others took a step back.
+For Calistoga sports, there was as many highlights as there were lowlights.
+Local teams made historic championship runs; others took a step back.

-Of course, no story was more enthralling than the one that impacted all our lives as destructive fires ripped through the hillsides around us, torching the homes of our neighbors and bringing our day-to-day to a hellish standstill.
+Of course, no story was more enthralling than the one that impacted all our lives as destructive fires ripped through the hillsides around us, forcing a city-wide evacuation.

-So, in no particular order, here are the top 10 stories of 2017, voted on by the one-man St. Helena Star sports staff.
+So, in no particular order, here are the top 10 stories of 2017, voted on by the one-man Weekly Calistogan sports staff.

 Wildfires shut down local sports

-Air quality was extremely hazardous, forcing residents to take shelter inside until the fires were put out.
+In the days after Calistoga’s mandatory evacuation, as the Tubbs Fire wrapped around to Mt.
+St. Helena, air quality was extremely hazardous, forcing residents to take shelter inside until the fires were put out.
 That made practicing unsafe and outdoor athletic competition impossible.
-At the prep level, multiple games were canceled for Saints football, volleyball, soccer and cross country.
-Some of those cancellations, for football in particular, heavily impacted the overall success of the team as they lost two pivotal games from their schedule.
+At the prep level, multiple games were canceled for football, volleyball, soccer and cross country.

 Revered Jim Hunt dies